ibm-cloud-docs/key-protect/integrations/view-protected-resources.md

   This query returns all Cloud Object Storage bucket registrations within account _e1bb63d6a20dc57c87501ac4c4c99dcb_ that are prefixed by `prod`.

-CRN queries should not contain an asterisk (*) in the first eight segments.
+When [listing registrations that are associated with any root key](/apidocs/key-protect#list-registrations-for-any-key), your CRN query should not contain an asterisk
+(*) in the first eight segments.
 {: note}

 The following tables provides a list of CRN query examples before and after URL